Growing Clematis Nelly Moser: Home Gardening & Care Guide

 Overwintering

 This plant is cold-hardy, so it doesn’t require much maintenance over winter.
-However, in colder climates, you should mulch at this plant’s base.
+However, you should mulch at this plant’s base in colder climates.

 Here are some tips for repotting Clematis ‘Nelly Moser’ grown in containers.

-- If you’re repotting a store-bought plant, place it in a bucket of water to prepare its roots for transplanting.
-Aim to transplant clematis in early spring if needed.
+• If you’re repotting a store-bought plant, soak its roots in a bucket of water to prepare them for transplanting.
+If necessary, aim to transplant clematis in early spring.

-- Add companion plants around the base to keep its roots shaded.
+• Add companion plants around the base to keep their roots shaded.
 You may want to add a trellis into the pot to encourage vining.

 Signs of Watering Issues